ONordander/pgvet/README.md

 -- application code
 BEGIN;
-UPDATE othertable SET name = 'newname' WHERE id = 1; -- acquires a ROW EXCLUSIVE lock that conflicts with ACCESS EXCLUSIVE UPDATE pgcheck SET name = 'newname' WHERE id = 1; -- this fails because the migration has a lock on 'pgcheck' and is waiting for a lock on 'othertable'
+UPDATE othertable SET name = 'newname' WHERE id = 1; -- acquires a ROW EXCLUSIVE lock that conflicts with ACCESS EXCLUSIVE UPDATE pgvet SET name = 'newname' WHERE id = 1; -- this fails because the migration has a lock on 'pgvet' and is waiting for a lock on 'othertable'
 COMMIT;
 ```